Let's delve deep into numerical reasoning number series questions, so you could crush them on your coming assessment

 You are then asked to find the rule that connects them to each other.
 After you have detected the rule, you can then deduce the missing number.

 The difficulty level of these questions varies.
-For example, the logical rule behind the sequence(s) sticks out and is easy to recognise in a less trivial sequence.
+For example, the logical rule behind the sequence(s) sticks out and is easy to recognize in a less trivial sequence.

-Thus, the logical rule is less significant and much harder to recognise.
+Thus, the logical rule is less significant and much harder to recognize.
 When this occurs, the question demands more attention and creativity in deciphering the missing term.

 Number sequences questions usually consist of four to seven visible numbers along with a single missing number or, depending on the sequence's complexity level, 2 or 3 missing numbers.